ymzayek/nilearn-EBRAINS-hands-on/README.md

 #### The harder case

-If you don't have these tools installed already, we recommand to rely on [anaconda](https://www.anaconda.com/products/individual). `Anaconda` is a distribution of the Python programming languages for scientific computing which aims at simplifying package management and deployment.
+If you don't have these tools installed already, we recommend to rely on [anaconda](https://www.anaconda.com/products/individual). `Anaconda` is a distribution of the Python programming languages for scientific computing which aims at simplifying package management and deployment.
 The distribution includes data-science packages suitable for Windows, Linux, and macOS.

 Once you have downloaded and installed anaconda, you can create a new virtual environment dedicated to nilearn: